 Impact of eco-labels on gas pumps

-What are the potential benefits and drawbacks of the upcoming Swedish eco-labels?
+What are the potential benefits and drawbacks of the Swedish eco-labels?
 Will they affect the fuel market?
 Opinion polls and evaluation of similar energy labels provide clues.
 Read more.

 Cigarettes and cars – same same, but different